Skvm/Blog/content/Passphrases, not Passwords.md

 # Conclusion

 In conclusion, stop using 1 word passwords with numbers at the end, and use a passphrase instead.
 If you’re lazy, use a password manager.
 Thanks for reading!
 Let me know if there’s anything you think I may have missed.

+	This article was originally written by myself in 2021 on Medium.com